mychan152000/willogyblogtest/content/posts/simple-and-intuitive-introduction-to-self-supervised-learning-for-beginners-part-1.md

 </p>
 <p align=center>
-    <em><b>Figure 7:</b> 3 types of Self-supervised learning: Generative, Contrastive and Generative-contrastive (Image from \\\\\\[3]).</em>
+    <em><b>Figure 7:</b> 3 types of Self-supervised learning: Generative, Contrastive and Generative-contrastive (Image from \[3]).</em>
 </p>

 * **Generative model**: the generator includes 2 smaller parts - encoder and decoder.
 The encoder encodes an input into a latent vector.
-From this latent vector, the decoder can reconstruct it into some types of outputs required for a current problem.
+From this latent vector, the decoder can reconstruct into some types of outputs required for a current problem.
 (E.g.: graph generation (with applications in drug and material designs)).
 The latent vector can be used by downstream tasks.
 This type of model does not have a discriminator.
 A reconstruction loss is used in the end.
 * **Contrastive model**: usually receives 2 inputs.
 With each input, the encoder can encode it into a latent vector.
 Then we will have 2 latent vectors that are used to compute similarity.
 (E.g.: mutual information maximization).
 The latent vector can be used by downstream tasks.
 A contrastive similarity (E.g.: InfoNCE) metric is used in the end.
 * **Generative-contrastive (adversarial) model**: the generator tries to generate spurious samples and discriminator tries to discriminate these samples from the real ones.
 (E.g.: GAN).
 Its latent vector is just implicitly modeled.
 GAN discriminator has more parameters than contrastive discriminator.
 Distributional divergence is leveraged as loss (E.g.: Wasserstein distance) in the end.